You're Good for Me

-"You're Good for Me" is a song recorded and performed by American Dance musician Tony Moran, featuring vocals from American singer Kimberly Davis.
+"You're Good for Me" is a song recorded and performed by the American Dance musician Tony Moran, featuring vocals from American singer Kimberly Davis.
 The collaboration marks Moran's eighth and Davis' second number one (as the two collaborated with Nile Rodgers on 2017's "My Fire"), on Billboard's Dance Club Songs chart, reaching the summit in its April 7, 2018 issue.